For nearly a decade, the annual award has pioneered the transition to sustainability

 About the Paulson Institute

-The Paulson Institute is a non-partisan, independent “think and do tank” dedicated to fostering a US-China relationship that serves to maintain global order in a rapidly evolving world.
-Our focus on US-China is dictated by the reality that it is the most consequential bilateral relationship in the world.
-We often operate at the intersection of economics, financial markets, environmental protection, and policy advocacy, in part by promoting balanced and sustainable economic growth.
-Founded in 2011 by former Treasury Secretary Henry M. Paulson, Jr., the Institute is based in Chicago with offices in Washington and Beijing.
+Founded in 2011 by former Treasury Secretary Henry M. Paulson, Jr., the non-partisan Paulson Institute is based in Chicago, with offices in Washington and Beijing.
+The Paulson Institute is a non-partisan, independent, privately funded “think and do tank” dedicated to fostering a US-China relationship that serves to maintain global order in a rapidly evolving world.
+The focus on US-China is dictated by the reality that it is the most consequential bilateral relationship in the world.
+We operate at the intersection of economics, financial markets, and environmental protection by promoting market-based solutions to ensure green economic growth.

 About Tsinghua University